Home/Journal

 These obligations continue throughout the tenancy period.

-Set a calendar reminder for at least one month before each certificate expires.
-Late renewal means non-compliance, even if only by a day.
+Gas safety inspections must be conducted every 12 months.
+A new certificate must be provided to the tenant within 28 days of the check.
+Set a calendar reminder for at least one month before each certificate expires — late renewal means non-compliance, even by a single day.

 Property Repairs and Maintenance

-Failure to maintain the property can result in enforcement action by the local authority, rent repayment orders, and compensation claims.
+Failure to maintain can result in enforcement action by the local authority, rent repayment orders, and compensation claims.
+See our guide to staying compliant with 2026 letting regulations for what this means in practice.

 Periodic Inspections